 One of the most important factors for extended boiler life is maintenance.

-An annual service can detect malfunctioning parts before they become a problem, and manufacturers’ recommendations should be followed to prevent damage to your unit.
+An annual service can detect malfunctioning parts before they become a problem.
+And a manufacturer’s recommendations should be followed to prevent damage to your unit.

 Heating engineers will carry out a number of checks when carrying out the service.
 This then ensures your boiler is operating within a safe working range.

-Annual inspections are a good way to find out what’s going on with your boiler, and they can help you avoid parts failures down the road, even if you think you have the best combi boiler on your street.
+Annual inspections are a good way to find out what’s going on with your boiler.
+They can help you avoid parts failures down the road, even if you think you have the best combi boiler on your street.

-Many boiler manufactures, such as Worcester Bosch, require any work and servicing to be carried out by a qualified gas safe registered engineer.
+Many boilers manufacturers, such as Worcester Bosch, require any work and services to be carried out by a qualified Gas Safe registered engineer.
 If you don’t follow this requirement, you may find that your warranty has been voided.